-People will be opting for onboard SD storage when they are just looking for cameras that save motion-triggered footage or don’t want to subscribe to cloud service.
+People will be opting for IP camera SD card storage when they are just looking for security cameras that save motion-triggered footage or don't want to subscribe to cloud service.
 For example, many users on Reddit said

-“I want to store footage locally instead of uploading to a cloud or getting a DVR/NVR.”
+"I want to store IP camera footage locally instead of uploading to a cloud or getting a DVR/NVR.”

-“I intend to keep and save footage but don’t want to subscribe to a cloud service for storage. “
+”I intend to keep and save security camera footage but don't want to subscribe to a cloud service for storage. ”

 ”I have a rural property and only have power at the house and barn.
 Best option would be a motion activated cam outside that I could attach to a tree.
 Wifi at my house is only available very close to the house and we are on satellite internet, so no real broadband for cloud solutions.”

-The obvious benefit of storing via SD card is that it’s relatively safe and inaccessible by others, micro SD card storage option is extraordinarily popular with homeowners for surveillance on the front door, backyard, apartment, remote areas, vacation home, or any place that doesn’t require constant 24/7 recording.
+The obvious benefit of IP camera SD card storage is that it's relatively safe and inaccessible by others.
+And the IP cameras with SD card local storage is extraordinarily popular with homeowners for surveillance on the front door, backyard or any place that doesn't require constant 24/7 recording.

-Standalone NVRs and DVRs, as offsite storage solutions, are increasingly popular and widely used among home security system, small business, workshop and etc.
+Standalone NVRs and DVRs, as offsite IP camera storage solutions, are increasingly popular and widely used among home security system, small businesses, workshops, etc.

-If you are looking for a security system that can record video constantly and be able to save weeks of footages, standalone NVRs/DVRs with a built-in hard drive are what you need.
+If you are looking for a security system that can record video constantly and be able to save weeks of security camera footage, standalone NVRs/DVRs with a built-in hard drive are what you need.
 For example, users on Reddit expressed their needs, saying

 ”No need for motion activation but constant recording.
 And must have ability to review footage without needing to pause or stop recording” ”I need 30-day non-stop recording and want to record and save more than 3 cameras' footages to a hard drive”

-NVRs/DVRs are not just for storage, they are also embedded with the operating system to multi-task including managing multiple cameras simultaneously, motion-triggered recording & alarm, scheduling recording, 24/7 recording; some NVRs can support at least 8 cameras, such as Reolink NVR.
+NVRs/DVRs are not just for security camera storage, they are also embedded with the operating system to multi-task including managing multiple cameras simultaneously.
+Some NVRs can even support up to 8 IP cameras, such as Reolink NVR.

 NVRs can also be accessed remotely from a Smartphone, tablet or personal computer.

-One piece of advice after buying NVRs/DVRs would be keeping them safe from burglars or thieves as well as backing them up regularly to FTP server if needed.
+One piece of advice after buying NVRs/DVRs as your IP camera storage solution would be keeping them safe from burglars or thieves as well as backing them up regularly to FTP server if needed.

-FTP server is a great footage storage option for those who have a reservation for cloud storage but don’t want local network drive or built-in memory card.
+FTP server is a great IP camera storage option for those who have a reservation for cloud storage but don't want local network drive or built-in memory card.
 For example, many homeowners expressed their thoughts on Reddit, saying

-“I don’t want to go down the road of paying for monthly memberships to a cloud storage option for recording.
-I am looking for FTP or some other generic protocol method that is NOT a subscription based ‘cloud’ solution.”
+”I don't want to go down the road of paying for monthly memberships to an IP camera cloud storage option for recording.
+I am looking for FTP or some other generic protocol method that is NOT a subscription based 'cloud’ solution.”

-“I would like to save the footage on a host with FTP instead of storing the footage on a local network drive that could just be taken. or I have a FTP server and want to manage the footages or videos on FTP server, configuring security cameras to upload event-based recordings or snapshot or recorded images and videos to a FTP server.”
+”I would like to save the security camera footage on a host with FTP instead of storing the footage on a local network drive that could just be taken. or I have a FTP server and want to manage the footage or videos on FTP server, configuring security cameras to upload event-based recordings or snapshot or recorded images and videos to a FTP server.”

-FTP server is, without any doubt, a good solution.
-Security cameras such as Reolink cameras are proving to be increasingly popular with homeowners.
-Many Reolink security cameras do support FTP storage, both motion-based footage and constant video recordings.
+FTP server is, without any doubt, a good IP camera storage solution.
+Many security cameras, like the ones sold by Reolink, do support IP camera FTP storage, for both motion-based footage and constant video recordings.

-Of course, you can always turn your personal computer into a storage unit by configuring storage path to your computer; however, massive data storage could slow your computer down and eat up storage space rapidly.
+Of course, you can always turn your personal computer into an IP camera storage unit by configuring storage path to your computer; however, massive data storage could slow your computer down and eat up storage space rapidly.

-If you are looking for storing motion-triggered recordings, your personal computer could be configured to store them and you are able to play back these recorded videos on your computer.
+If you are looking for recording motion-triggered videos from IP cameras, your personal computer could be configured to store them and you are able to play back these recorded videos on your computer.